 Inflows to equity mutual funds have been the most prolific since 2008.
-It all paints a picture of a run up to and (SPX) of 1,780 by year-end, which by the way, has been my own forecast all year.
+It all paints a picture of a run up (SPX) to and of 2,100 by year-end, which by the way, has been my own forecast all year.
 Perma bears be damned!

-Betting on Ben’s fears of a replay of 1937, when premature tightening tipped the US economy into the second leg of the Great Depression, has been a huge winner for me for years now.
-It means that he is willing to err on the side of over stimulation, by a lot.
+Betting on the Federal Reserve?s fears of a replay of 1937, when premature tightening tipped the US economy into the second leg of the Great Depression, has been a huge winner for me for years now.
+It means that it is willing to err on the side of over stimulation, by a lot.

 Yes, there are a few professionals out there who can see imminent momentous change within their own narrow industries.
 But no one has yet aggregated all these changes together, so I?ll take a whack at it.

-1) There is more Peace Dividend to Pay – Is it possible that the markets have not yet fully discounted America?s victory in the cold war?
+1) There is more Peace Dividend to Pay – Is it possible that the markets have not yet fully discounted America?s victory in the Cold War?
 That the payout was interrupted by the dotcom and housing crashes, and that it is now resuming?

 Yes, we priced in a chunk with the run up in the Dow average from 2,500 to 11,000 during the 1990?s.
 But could there be more to go?
-After all, 21 years since the fall of the Soviet Union and the US still faces no industrial strength enemy, and there are none on the horizon either.
+After all, 22 years since the fall of the Soviet Union and the US still faces no industrial strength enemy, and there are none on the horizon either.

 This, after all, was the original plan.
 Health care is expensive in the US because of the lack of competition, and Obamacare delivers that in spades for the first time.
 Of course there were going to be teething problems.
 After all, the government is trying to create 50 Amazons overnight at once.
 It took 20 years for my former Morgan Stanley colleague, Jeff Bezos, to create just one.

 3) Another Technology Revolution ?
 Are we on the verge of another great technology breakthrough like the one we saw during the dotcom boom, when PC?s, the Internet, and the World Wide Web simultaneously came together to supercharge corporate earnings for a decade?
 What if the cost of treating cancer drops from $100,000 to $200, as my friend, Dr. Michio Kaku, believes.
 What if new Apples and Googles (GOOG) continue to appear out of nowhere?

 The only question is whether the lead industry will be communications, health care, energy, or all three.
 Ride your bike south of Market Street someday and see how much research capacity is being built now, the size of a small city.
 It is awe-inspiring.

 4) The Real Cost of Energy Collapses ?
 We all know about the new 100-year supply of natural gas discovered under our feet that will turn us into Saudi America.
 But there are 100 additional ways that energy supply is improving and demand is falling.

 Conservation will be huge, as will grid and utility modernization.
-What if Tesla?s (TSLA) Elon Musk is able to deliver a $40,000 electric car with a 300-mile range in five years, as he has promised?
+What if Tesla?s (TSLA) Elon Musk is able to deliver a $40,000 electric car with a 300-mile range in three years, as he has promised?
 This will be a game changer.
 His track record so far is pretty good.

 5) Productivity Accelerates ?
 By relentlessly introducing new technologies and cutting costs, corporate profitability has soared for the past 30 years.
 Pessimists now say things can?t get any better.
 But what if they do?

 As I tell guests at my strategy luncheons, this is not a mean reverting data series.
 Having invested in the machine that took your labor force from 1,000 to 100, what if the next one brings it to 10?
 Guess which country is about to lose millions of jobs from offshoring and new technology?
 China.
-Just talk to any European CEO about their new “American Strategy.”
+Just talk to any European CEO about their new ?American Strategy.?

 Sure, the Fed will probably normalize overnight rates back to 2% by next year, as the safety net for the economy is no longer needed.
 But rates could remain historically very low for quite a long time.
 This savings immediately drops to the bottom line of any borrower, be they individual, corporate, or government.

 But what if Abe gets his necessary reforms through and the country regains its powerhouse status.
 If Japan?s $6 trillion economy, the world?s third largest, bounces back from a 1% to a 4% GDP growth rate, there will be positive implications for all of us.

 8) Europe Gets Its Act Together ?
 It seems that all we ever hear about from the continent is debt crisis and stagnation and a political system so fragmented that no one can do anything about it.
 But what if new leadership emerges and takes the initiative to coalesce and solidify Europe?

 That would involve creating a single Ministry of Finance, issuing pan Euro bonds, and a European Central Bank with teeth and courage.
 Their economic problems would disappear and growth would double.
 As part of my consulting arrangements with governments there, I have been recommending these measures for years, and everyone agrees.
 All that is missing is the political will to carry them out.

-9) The Dollar Stays Strong – With America’s debt to GDP now over 100% and rising, many analysts believe it is just a matter of time before we see a major crash in the dollar.
+9) The Dollar Stays Strong ?
+With America?s debt to GDP now over 100% and rising, many analysts believe it is just a matter of time before we see a major crash in the dollar.
 This is only the continuation of a 220-year-old trend.

 What if it goes up instead?
-Energy independence means we will no longer ship $400 billion a year to the Middle East to pay for oil imports.
+Energy independence means we will no longer ship $250 billion a year to the Middle East to pay for oil imports.
 CEO?s in Europe and Asia are stumbling over each other to find ways to get capital into the US to take advantage of a stronger economy.
 Higher growth rates mean the feared American deficits start shrinking on their own, with no action from congress whatsoever.
 This is all long-term dollar positive.

 Sure, all of the above represents a pie in the sky best-case scenario.
-Some, or none of them may actually play out in the real world.
+Some, or none, of them may actually play out in the real world.
 But the ones that do occur will have a super-leveraged effect on each other.
 The net impact will be US GDP growth easily leaps back from today?s feeble 2% to the virile 4% or more that we grew comfortable with during the fifties, sixties, and eighties.

 Needless to say, all of the above is hugely positive for the stock market.
-It brings forecasts for a Dow 20,000 by 2015 and 100,000 by 2025 out of the realm of fantasy.
+It brings forecasts for a Dow 18,000 by the end of 2014, and 100,000 by 2025 out of the realm of fantasy.
 It kind of makes today?s stock prices look dirt-cheap.